Data Management Challenges for Internet-scale 3D Search Engines

-Efficient and reliable acquisition of data is of paramount importance to any internet search engine.
-3D models, however, are typically proprietary.
-Search engines are not only confronted by access control mechanisms (e.g., login requirements), but also a patchwork of regulatory constraints that limit both the acquisition and subsequent use of 3D model data.
+Efficient and comprehensive acquisition of data is of paramount importance to any internet search engine.
+3D models, however, are typically proprietary \citep{Kim2020}.
+Search engines are not only confronted by access control mechanisms, but also a tangled web of regulatory constraints that limit both acquisition and subsequent use of 3D model data.
 This section contains a discussion of the major issues in this domain, including data sources, file formats, versioning, and restrictions on web crawling.

-Physna partitions the various sources of 3D models into three categories: \begin{enumerate} \itemsep0.5em \item public sites that provide open access (e.g., Thingiverse.com); \item proprietary sites, typically owned by distributors or \textit{original equipment manufacturers} (``OEMs''), and; \item the ``dark web'' \cite{Beckstrom2019}. \end{enumerate} Physna's web crawler is configured to crawl public and proprietary repositories only.
-Websites follow a ``long tail'' distribution in terms of available models, making it costly to perform a thorough search.